ryandotsmith/l2met/readme.md

 ### HTTP Outlet

 The HTTP Outlet is a read API for your metrics.
 You can query metrics by id.
-Identity construction is a bit rough at this stage, but if you know what you are looking for it is quite simple.
+Id construction is a bit rough at this stage, but if you know what you are looking for reading metrics can be quite simple.
 For example, if the following logs are emmited

 ```
 measure.db.get=10ms